heidisu/actor-invaders/README.md

 ![The grid of aliens](img/alien-grid.png "The grid of aliens")

 ### The Alien
-The `Alien` actor keep track of its current position, and its current image, since the aliens alternate between two images.
-It also need some logic for moving to the right for some time, and then move to the left, and the back again, and for alternating the images.
+The `Alien` actor keeps track of its current position, and its current image, since the aliens alternate between two images.
+It also need some logic for moving to the right for some time, then move to the left, and then back again, and for alternating the images.
-* Add a constructor and a static `props` method that takes integers `id`, `posX`, `posY`, and `imageSet` of type `AlienImageSet`, and make and set corresponding private fields.
+* Add a constructor and a static `props` method that takes integers `id`, `posX`, `posY`, and `imageSet` of type `AlienImageSet`, and make (and set) corresponding private fields.
 * Make a new message type similar to the one we made for the `Player`.
 It can be called `Fire` and should take a `BulletManager`actorRef as constructor argument.
 * Add matches in the receiveBulder for `Tick` and `Fire`.
-  * On `Tick` the alien should move, and the send  an `AlienDto` message to its parent.
-Some logic is needed for moving first right, then left, and then to the right again.
-And to alternate between the two images.
-An easy approach can be to just keep some internal counters which are incremented until some limit is reached and the direction and the image are changed, respectively, and the counter is reset.
+  * On `Tick` the alien should move, and then send  an `AlienDto` message to its parent.
+Some logic is needed for moving first right, then left, and then to the right again, and to alternate between the two images.
+An easy approach can be to just keep some internal counters which are incremented until some limit is reached.
+Then change the direction and the image, respectively, and the reset the counter.
   * On `Fire` the `Alien` should tell `CreateBullet` to the bulletManager.
 The `AlienImageSet` has fields for height and width that might be useful for centering the position of the bullet.